GreyMilton/house-of-games-api/newREADME.md

 # How can I use this repo?

-If you'd like to install and run this git repo on your own machine, rather than viewing it here, or accessing the hosted version of the API at the [link above](), you will need to:
+If you'd like to install and run this git repository on your own machine, rather than viewing it at the address you are at now, or by accessing the hosted version of the API at the [link above](), you will need to:

 1. Install Node.js and Postgres.
 2. Fork and clone this repo.